-Before any electrical service is performed on PDS model vehicles, the 'Run-Tow/Maintenance' switch must be placed in the 'Tow/Maintenance' position.
+Before any electrical service is performed, the 'Run-Tow/ Maintenance' switch must be placed in the 'Tow/ Maintenance' position.

-If a power wire (battery, motor or controller) is disconnected for any reason on the PDS model vehicle, the 'Run-Tow/Maintenance' switch must be left in the 'Tow/Maintenance' position for at least 30 seconds after the circuit is restored.
+If a power wire (battery, motor or controller) is disconnected for any reason, the 'Run-Tow/Maintenance' switch must be left in the 'Tow/Maintenance' position for at least 30 seconds after the circuit is restored.

 This vehicle will give years of satisfactory service, providing it receives regular maintenance.
-Refer to the Periodic Service Schedule for appropriate service intervals (Ref Fig. 14 on page 14).
-Refer to Lubrication Points for appropriate lubrication locations (Ref Fig. 17 on page 17).
+Refer to the Periodic Service Schedule for appropriate service intervals (Ref Fig. 16 on page 14).
+Refer to Lubrication Points for appropriate lubrication locations (Ref Fig. 19 on page 17).